SrivastavaSrijan/PomodoroClockHello/README.md

 ## Acknowledgments

 ### Nobody does anything alone.
 A huge thanks to -
-* My parents for their house and the amazing coffe-making capabilities it has.
+* My parents for their house and the amazing coffee-making capabilities it has.
 * Friends and confidantes - thank you for your patience.
 * StackOverFlow and everyone whose code I used.